-- Bronchodilators open your airways so you can breathe easier.
+- Bronchodilators open your airway so you can breathe easier.
 They are most often given through an inhaler or nebulizer.

 - Mucolytics thin and loosen the mucus in your lungs so you can cough it out.

-- Steroids help decrease swelling in your airways.
+- Steroids help decrease swelling in your airway.

 - A mucus sample is collected in a cup when you cough.
 The sample is tested for bacteria to find out if you need antibiotic treatment.

 - A chest x-ray is done to check for other lung problems.

 - Pulmonary rehabilitation (rehab) is a program run by specialists who help you learn to manage COPD.
 Examples include a pulmonologist (lung specialist), dietitian, and exercise therapist.
 You may start rehab in the hospital and continue after you return home.
 You will get directions on how to continue rehab if this is recommended.

 - Oxygen may help you breathe easier and feel more alert.
 You may receive oxygen through a ventilator or a CPAP machine.